bobs001/shor/README.md

 # Shor's Algorithm
-This repo contain the Qiskit code for Shor's algorithm.
+This repo contain Qiskit code for Shor's algorithm.